elastic/elastic-agent/docs/upgrades.md

        end
        A->>A: Download new Agent artifact
        A->>A: Extract new Agent artifact
-       A->>A: Replace current Agent artifact with new one A->>UM: Create
+       A->>A: Change symlink from current Agent binary to new one A->>UM: Create
        A->>A: Update active commit file
        A->>UW: Start